neddamj/AINSB/README.md

 ## Face Recognition
 As before, 2 approaches were taken here.
 In the first approach, I developed a custom face recognition pipeline using the OpenCV dnn module and scikit-learn and in the second approach I used the face_recognition library that is available in python.

+## Text to Speech
+Here, I made use of Google's Text to Speech API and the playsound library.
+The API allowed me to convert text into .mp3 files and the playsound library allowed me to playback these .mp3 files as audio.